 - Use the Schedule of Courses to select the sections you prefer.
 Use the appropriate registration worksheet (fall/spring semester or summer session) as a day planner.

-- On or after your first day to register, follow instructions for adding courses and Registration Tips.
+- On or after your first day to register, follow instructions for adding courses and see Registration information.

 - After scheduling, use Student Schedule on eLion to verify your course selections and to determine if any of your courses are part-semester.
 If so, see Part-Semester Courses for relevant information, dates, and deadlines.
 For full-semester courses, check the Academic Calendar.